3letter4/KPD2023/README.md

 ## Contributing

 Feel free to fork the repository, make changes, and submit pull requests.
 If you have any improvements or new examples you'd like to contribute, feel free to create an issue or submit a pull request!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This format will give your GitHub repository a clear structure and explanation of what each file does.
-Adjust the descriptions for the files according to your specific needs or what you want to emphasize in your course.